The average hourly pay for a Childcare Provider is $10.68.

 - Contribute to facility's planning and administration.

-Common Career Paths for Childcare Provider
+Job Satisfaction for Childcare Provider

-Pay by Experience Level for Childcare Provider
+What is the Pay by Experience Level for Childcare Providers?